ragouveia/pheme/README.md

 # pheme
-Pheme is a serverless application written in Angular that uses Google Firebase as your single backend infrastructure.
+Pheme is a basic serverless Content Management System (CMS) written in Angular that uses Google Firebase as your single backend infrastructure.

 ## Techonologies
  - Angular 6